mamonu/mamonu.github.io/_posts/2019-06-06-Property-Based-Testing.md

 <br />

 Well you are in luck.
-Because there is a community people that have created a lot of *strategies* of dealing with a number of things like dataframes,GeoJSON etc.
+Because there is a community people that have created a lot of *strategies* of dealing with a number of things like dataframes,GeoJSON and a lot of other constructs that you might find useful.

-Have a look [here](https://hypothesis.readthedocs.io/en/latest/strategies.html?highlight=strategies) for some examples.
+Have a look [here](https://hypothesis.readthedocs.io/en/latest/numpy.html#pandas) and [here](https://hypothesis.readthedocs.io/en/latest/strategies.html?highlight=strategies) for some examples.

 ---
 ### So is PBT only a Python/Haskell thing?